Last Updated on September 18, 2025 by Jason

 This model featured a stainless steel case with a unidirectional rotating bezel, aiding divers in tracking dive times.
 Its water resistance was rated to 200 meters, but Omega confidently named it the Seamaster 300, implying it could withstand even greater depths.
 The watch’s robust design reflected Omega’s commitment to catering to professionals in extreme conditions.

 The Seamaster 300 introduced a clear, highly legible dial layout.
 Large, luminous markers and broad hands ensured visibility in low-light underwater conditions.
 The “broad arrow” hour hand, in particular, became an iconic feature of this model.
-It also used Omega’s caliber 501, a reliable automatic movement that underscored its precision and performance.
+It also used Omega’s calibre 501, a reliable automatic movement that underscored its precision and performance.

 Omega calibre 501